Bromelain: Digestive Enzyme With Anti-Inflammatory Pot

 What Is the History and Origin of Bromelain?

-Bromelain’s dates back to when indigenous people in South America used pineapples for medicinal purposes.
+Bromelain’s history dates back to when indigenous people in South America used pineapples for medicinal purposes.

 It wasn’t until the 1800s that Bromelain was isolated from the pineapple plant.